zzt93/CSAPP/chapter2/question.md

 ### Harder
-#### what is the min integer that can't be represented by IEEE 754 float/double?
+#### what is the min positive integer that can't be represented by IEEE 754 float/double?
 [answer](http://stackoverflow.com/questions/3793838/which-is-the-first-integer-that-an-ieee-754-float-is-incapable-of-representing-e)

 #### how many integer can IEEE 754 float/double represent?